1892 Laguna Salada earthquake: Tectonic setting

-The Salton Trough is part of the complex plate boundary between the Pacific Plate and the North American Plate where it undergoes a transition from the continental transform of the San Andreas Fault system to the series of short spreading centers of the East Pacific Rise linked by oceanic transforms in the Gulf of California.
+The Salton Trough is part of the complex plate boundary between the Pacific plate and the North American plate where it undergoes a transition from the continental transform of the San Andreas Fault system to the series of short spreading centers of the East Pacific Rise linked by oceanic transforms in the Gulf of California.
 The southern part of the trough is divided into two by the Sierra Cucapa and Sierra Mayor ranges forming the Mexicali Valley to the east and the Laguna Salada to the west.
 The western side of these ranges is formed by the Laguna Salada Fault, which forms a possible continuation of the Elsinore Fault Zone of southern California.

 The Laguna Salada Fault shows combined normal (down to the southwest) and dextral (right-lateral) movement.
 Prior to 2010 it showed evidence of recent (probably historical) displacement with a 22 km zone of surface faulting, and 3–4 m of vertical displacement.
 This is interpreted to be associated with the 1892 earthquake.

 Earthquake

 The earthquake was felt over a wide area from Los Angeles and San Bernardino in the north to San Quintin in the south.
 The area in which the perceived intensity of shaking reached VIII (Severe) or more was centered on the mapped fault rupture.
+At least 22 km of the Laguna Salada and Cañon Rojo faults ruptured during the earthquake.
+The section of the Laguna Salada Fault involved had an oblique-slip mechanism while the Cañon Rojo Fault corresponded to normal-faulting.
+Based on the extent of rupture and coseismic slip, at 4 m for right-lateral and 3.5 m for normal, the obtained moment magnitude was 7.1.
+The rupture may have been longer than thought; possibly propagating further north in a region dominated by sand dunes while the southern rupture end may have extended 10 km.
+Susan Hough and Austin Elliot estimated a moment magnitude of 7.2 based on their reassessment of the reported Mercalli intensities.